liu-bingyan/numbed/README.md

 ## Results

 Experimental results are organized in two directories: `report-scenario1/` and `report-scenario2/`.
-Each directory contains the detailed performance metrics and analysis for its respective scenario.
+Each directory contains the corresponding performance metrics.